artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 digital_object ID's associated with the digital objects targeted and stored in AtoM's database.
 These digital_object ID's will first need to be determined by crafting an SQL query designed to meet your specific criteria.
-Help crafting these queries is not covered here (though you can see below, :ref:`common-atom-queries`, for a BASIC introduction to SQL queries in AtoM) - in general, we only recommend this task be used by experienced administators.
+Help crafting these queries is not covered here (though see :ref:`common-atom-queries`, for a basic introduction to SQL queries in AtoM) - in general, we only recommend this task be used by experienced administators.

 Once you have determined the IDs of the digital objects you would like to target with the task, you can place them in square brackets in a JSON file, separated by